-The BBDAC also reserves the right to approve applications based on architectural merit.
+The BBDAC also reserves the right to approve applications based on architectural merit excluding those aspects of the Design Guidelines that appear as a restriction within the Memorandum of Common Provisions (MCP).

-It is the applicant's responsibility to ensure that plans meet the relevant planning and building requirements, in addition to these design guidelines.
+It is applicant's responsibility to ensure that plans meet the relevant planning and building requirements, in addition to these design guidelines.